 Fotos: Loeb Sarli Architekten

-The small row house located in the Gellert neighborhood is 5m wide, 8.8m deep, and originally had a basement, two occupiable floors and an accessible attic with one source of natural light used mainly for storage.
+The row house located in the Gellert neighborhood is 5m wide, 8.8m deep, and originally had a basement, two occupiable floors and an accessible attic with one source of natural light used mainly for storage.
 When the family decided to move in, we were asked to conceive a strategy that would allow the “size” of the house to grow within its fixed perimeter, accompanying the growth of the family into a total of four.
-Out of financial necessity, the project was executed in two phases.

 Phase one was completed in 2013 and focused on the ground floor and its relationship to the backyard.
 In order to create more space within a fixed perimeter, the existing conventional partitions were replaced with three ceiling high furniture pieces built with 18mm birch plywood that reduced the need of furniture to seating and tables.
 The new built-in partitions define the spaces without visually containing them, and store the numerous objects a 21st century family accumulates.